Green Line - Boston College Station

 Safety benefits from eliminating mid-block crossings.

-This is the terminus of the “B” Line and the last of the Key Stations on this Line to be slated for modernization.
+This is the terminus of the Green Line “B” Branch and the last of the Key Stations on this Line to be slated for modernization.

-The Design and Construction Department finalized a contract with Jacobs Engineering Group to deliver a 30% design package and perform a NEPA review.
-At the current 15% design stage, the estimated total project budget is $20m.
-The construction duration is estimated to be up to twenty four (24) months from the Notice To Proceed.
+The Design and Construction Department finalized a contract with Jacobs Engineering Group to deliver a 30 percent design package and perform a NEPA review.
+At the current 15 percent design stage, the estimated total project budget is $20m.
+The construction duration is estimated to be up to twenty-four (24) months from the Notice To Proceed.

 Work in Progress:

-The design was brought to a 15% level in August 2012.
-The 30% design will be delivered in late-November, 2012.
-The NEPA review package is being finalized and will be sent to FTA in late-October 2012.
+The design was brought to a 15 percent level in August 2012.
+The 30 percent design was delivered in late-November 2012.
+The NEPA review package was finalized and will be sent to FTA in late-October 2012.

-Upon completion of the 30% design and NEPA process, the MBTA will work to procure the additional funding.
+Upon completion of the 30 percent design and NEPA process, the MBTA will work to procure the additional funding.
 If and when secured, the Authority will commence the Request for Proposal process to procure professional services to complete the design and provide Construction Phase Services, and to bid and build the station.
-Again, the Authority does not currently have the funding to proceed beyond a 30% design level.
+Again, the Authority does not currently have the funding to proceed beyond a 30 percent design level.
 Further design and construction is dependent upon procuring a new funding source.